Vela-Research/dec_2024_explainable_personas_te/README.md

 ## Overview

-This program performs a hierarchical analysis on entrepreneur data.
-It first identifies main clusters, then within each main cluster uses a decision tree to find and characterize subclusters.
-It extracts decision rules, examines leaf nodes to identify significant features, and can combine clusters for further analysis.
-The output includes visualization files, rule text files, an Excel summary, and returned arrays/dataframes for further inspection.
+This program performs a hierarchical analysis on entrepreneur data to discover and understand patterns that lead to success.
+It first identifies main clusters, then within each main cluster, uses a decision tree to find and characterize subclusters.
+Unlike black-box models, this approach is inherently **interpretable**: the decision trees produce human-readable rules that clearly explain why certain entrepreneurs fall into particular subgroups.
+By examining these rules and associated metrics, you can understand the key features driving cluster formation and subcluster differentiation.

 ## Features